ArmynC/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/oo_shutup.png" width="50%" height="50%">
 </p>

 The second part is trough [SohpiApp](https://github.com/Sophia-Community/SophiApp "SohpiApp").
 It has some more in-depth settings.
 You can **disable some services** that are not needed and even **uninstall UWP apps**.
-Try to uninstall any app not needed (e.g. help, maps) but **avoid uninstalling complex linked to the operating system** as Edge, Cortana, Xbox if not needed.
+Try to uninstall any app not needed (e.g. help, maps) but **avoid uninstalling the complex one, linked to the operating system** as Edge, Cortana, Xbox if not needed.
 These days, Windows is so interconnected that it will be difficult or almost impossible to use it in this way without any error, at all.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/sophiapp.png" width="50%" height="50%">